 The Joint Strike Fighter was originally intended to meet modest expectations: basically, a timely and affordable replacement for the F-16, F-18, and AV-8.
-Nonetheless it evolved and ended up a very tough task at the beginning of system development (SDD), as noted in a 2001 DoD independent cost estimate, which rated the F-35 program as high risk for both schedule and technical reasons (not an open source, but discussed in Blickstein et al., 2011, p.
+Nonetheless it evolved and ended up a very tough task at the beginning of system development and demonstration (SDD), as noted in a 2001 DoD independent cost estimate that rated the F-35 program as high risk for both schedule and technical reasons (not an open source, but discussed in Blickstein et al., 2011, p.
 37).

-In particular, the original list of requirements turned out to be a highly effective way to reduce engineering "trade space."
-The F-35 requirements included being stealthy, supersonic, VSTOL capable (B model), and carrier capable (C model) (Blickstein et al., 2011, Table 4.6, p.
+In particular, the original list of requirements turned out to be a highly effective way to reduce engineering trade space.
+The F-35 requirements included being stealthy, supersonic, vertical and/or short takeoff and landing (STOVL)-capable (B model), and carrier-capable (C model; Blickstein et al., 2011, p.
 49).